oVirt/ovirt-site/source/feature/gluster-swift-management.html.md

 <!-- -->

 *   Verify start Swift at cluster level
-    -   Should have a cluster created and servers attached to it.
+    -   Should have a cluster with "gluster service" enabled created and servers attached to it.
     -   Click on the Clusters tab.
     -   Go to Manage link under the clusters general sub tab.
     -   Click on the Start radio button in the manage gluster swift services popup.